THAMIZH-ARASU/Implementing-ML-Algorithms-from-Scratch/README.md

 Linear regression is a fundamental algorithm in machine learning, used for predicting continuous values based on the linear relationship between input variables and the target variable.
 In this implementation, we calculate the parameters (slope and intercept) using the least squares method.

 - **File**: `LinearRegression.ipynb`
-- **Key Concepts**: Approximation, Gradient Descent, Least Squares, Model Fitting
+- **Key Concepts**: Approximation, Gradient Descent, Least Squares, Model Fitting, etc...
 - **Results**: